Efficient mutual magic and magic capacity with matrix product states: Applications to many-body phenomena

-In Fig.\ref{fig:shannon_haar}a, we observe that the von-Neumann SRE density $m_1=M_1/N$ increases linearly with T-gate density $z=N_\text{T}/N$ until it converges to its maximum at sufficiently large $z$.
-The transition to maximal $m_1$ becomes sharper with increasing $N$.
-In Fig.\ref{fig:shannon_haar}b, we plot the derivative $\partial_z m_1$ against $z$.
-We find that the curves for all $N$ intersect at $z_{\text{c},1}\approx2$ marked with a dashed black line, which indicates the critical point of the saturation transition.
-Note that the numeric value matches the analytic value derived in Ref.~\cite{haug2024probing} for $\alpha=1$.
+In Fig.\ref{fig:shannon_haar}a, we show the von-Neumann SRE density $m_1=M_1/N$ against T-gate density $z=N_\text{T}/N$.
+We find that it increases linearly with $z$ until it saturates at sufficiently large $z$.
+For large $N$, this transition to maximal $m_1$ is expected to become sharp, at a characteristic saturation transition point $z_{\text{c},1}$~\cite{haug2024probing}. \revA{In Fig.\ref{fig:shannon_haar}b, we plot the derivative $\partial_z m_1$ against $z$.
+We find that the curves for all $N$ intersect at $z_{\text{c},1}^\text{fit}\approx2.05$ marked with a dashed black line, which indicates the critical point of the saturation transition.
+Note that the numeric value matches closely the analytic value of $z_{\text{c},1}^\text{analytic}=2$ derived in Ref.~\cite{haug2024probing} for $\alpha=1$.
+Notably, around the critical point, the curves become universal, i.e. they follow a functional form that has a simple dependence on $N$.
+In particular, by rescaling $(z-z_{\text{c},1}^\text{fit})N^\gamma$ with $\gamma\approx0.7$, we find that all curves clearly overlap in Fig.\ref{fig:shannon_haar}c.